fraenzi/popmod_snowfinch/docs/predictive_model.md

-Having precise knowledge of the average number of broods per pair (i.e. the proportions of non-breeders, single and double brooded pairs), and the number of fledglings per brood has similar effects on the precision of the predicted population trends (Figure \@ref(fig:vispopdiffknowl)).
-In both cases, the uncertainty of the predicted population size in 10 years is reduced from 140 - 6430 females to ranges of 123 - 5625 females if the average number of broods is exactly known and 108 - 5476 females if the average number of fledglings is exactly known.
-WHowever, the most pronounced increase in precision of the projected population size occurs when survival is exactly known.
+Having precise knowledge of 1) the average number of broods per pair (i.e. the proportions of non-breeders, single and double brooded pairs), and 2) the number of fledglings per brood, it will have similar effects on the precision of the predicted population trends (Figure \@ref(fig:vispopdiffknowl)).
+In both cases, the uncertainty of the predicted population size in 10 years is reduced from 140 - 6430 females to ranges of 123 - 5625 females if 1) the average number of broods is exactly known and 108 - 5476 females if 2) the average number of fledglings is exactly known.
+However, the most pronounced increase in precision of the projected population size occurs when survival is exactly known.
 In this scenario, the predicted number of females in 10 years ranges between 812 to 2566.

 <div class="figure">